mcventus/Carviewer/README.md

 - there will be a register and login components available for the user
 - when user login and search for car data his search history could be saved to be available when user login another time
-- background music must play to make the game interesting

 ## Wireframe: Priority Matrix